The Do’s & Don’ts of Storing Credit Card Information Safely

-One of the biggest challenges of SaaS startups is how they can accept payments online.
-We have already covered the major payment gateways that startups in US, Europe, Australia and Asia can use.
+One of the biggest challenges of internet companies is how they can accept payments online.
+We have already covered the major payment gateways that startups in the US, Europe, Australia, and Asia can use.
 However, some companies opt to store their customers’ credit data in-house.
 Why would you want to use an in-house database as your credit card vault?
 And is using a database to store credit card information safe?

 Cardholder data stored in a company’s database is exposed to a number of internal and external risks.
 Companies that fail to safeguard cardholder data not only lose their customers’ confidence, but can also be slapped with heavy fines for being non-PCI compliant and face other legal problems.

 And with 80% of customers preferring card payments over cash, it’s not an issue that’s going anywhere.

 This article will outline the risks involved in storing credit card data yourself, as well as some helpful tips for managing credit card data safely.